Economic globalization

 The trade openness index over 5 centuries.
 This index is defined as the sum of world exports and imports, divided by world GDP.
 Each series corresponds to a different source.

 Economic globalization is one of the three main dimensions of globalization commonly found in academic literature, with the two others being political globalization and cultural globalization, as well as the general term of globalization.

 Economic globalization refers to the widespread international movement of goods, capital, services, technology and information.
 It is the increasing economic integration and interdependence of national, regional, and local economies across the world through an intensification of cross-border movement of goods, services, technologies and capital.
 Economic globalization primarily comprises the globalization of production, finance, markets, technology, organizational regimes, institutions, corporations, and people.

 While economic globalization has been expanding since the emergence of trans-national trade, it has grown at an increased rate due to improvements in the efficiency of long-distance transportation, advances in telecommunication, the importance of information rather than physical capital in the modern economy, and by developments in science and technology.
 The rate of globalization has also increased under the framework of the General Agreement on Tariffs and Trade and the World Trade Organization in which countries gradually cut down trade barriers and opened up their current accounts and capital accounts.
 This recent boom has been largely supported by developed economies integrating with developing countries through foreign direct investment, lowering costs of doing business, the reduction of trade barriers, and in many cases cross-border migration.

 Evolution of globalization

 History

 International commercial markets, labor markets, and capital markets make up the economy and define economic globalization.

 Beginning as early as 6500 BCE, people in Syria were trading livestock, tools, and other items.
 In Sumer, an early civilization in Mesopotamia, a token system was one of the first forms of commodity money.
 Labor markets consist of workers, employers, wages, income, supply and demand.
 Labor markets have been around as long as commodity markets.
 The first labor markets supplied workers to grow crops and tend livestock for eventual sale in local markets.
 Capital markets developed in industries that required resources beyond the capabilities of an individual farmer.

+In the 16th century, trade was dominated by European powers, although it remained limited.
+Exports and imports never exceeded 10% of global GDP at the time and trade volume grew at less than 1% annually.
+The Industrial Revolution in the 19th century introduced steamships, railways and the telegraph, bringing trade and foreign direct investment to historic highs.
+By the start of the 20th century, exports accounted for 14% of global GDP at the time.